Memo5679/Face-detection/README.md

 # Face-detection
-OpenCV Python: fter running the code, rectangles will appear around all detected faces.
+OpenCV Python: after running the code, rectangles will appear around all detected faces.